ibm-cloud-docs/watsonxdata/ingest_presto_cli.md

       |target-table-storage|Target table file storage location|`target-table-storage:<TARGET_TABLE_STORAGE>`|
       |trust-store-path|Path of truststore to access ingestion engine.
 This is used to establish SSL connections.
 This is a mandatory parameter to run an ingestion job.|`trust-store-path:<TRUST_STORE_PATH>`|
       |trust-store-password|Password of truststore to access the ingestion engine.
 This is used to establish SSL connections.
 This is a mandatory parameter to run an ingestion job.|`trust-store-password:<TRUST_STORE_PASSWORD>`|
-   {: caption="Table 3.
-Individual ingest config options and variables" caption-side="bottom"}
+   {: caption="Individual ingest config options and variables" caption-side="bottom"}